prathmesh-ka-github/Mental-Health-Platform/README.md

-# Mental health platform (currently in development)
+# Mental health platform (This app is currently in the rudimentary stage of development).
 <br>
 Now this project uses vite to build, run and develop this webapp!
 <br><br>